tree-sitter/tree-sitter/docs/section-2-using-parsers.md

 #### Basics

-Syntax trees are written as [S-expressions](https://en.wikipedia.org/wiki/S-expression).
-An S-expression for a node consists of a pair of parentheses containing the node's name and, optionally, a series of S-expressions representing the node's children.

-For example, this pattern would match a `binary_expression` node whose children are both `number_literal` nodes:
+A *query* consists of one or more *patterns*, where each pattern is an [S-expression](https://en.wikipedia.org/wiki/S-expression) that matches a certain set of nodes in a syntax tree.
+The expression to match a given node consists of a pair of parentheses containing two things: the node's type, and optionally, a series of other S-expressions that match the node's children.
+For example, this pattern would match any `binary_expression` node whose children are both `number_literal` nodes:

 ```
 (binary_expression (number_literal) (number_literal))